This add-on is currently a work-in-progress and cannot be installed yet from the Kodi add-on manager.

 How it works

 Within the add-on settings for this add-on you specify a Sync Group.
-All sync add-ons with the same Sync Group configured will sync the full addon_data folder with Dropbox and thus with each other.
+All Kodi Add-on Setting Sync (for Dropbox) add-ons with the same Sync Group configured will sync add-on settings with each other using Dropbox.
 You can create multiple Sync Groups that group different Kodi installs or even Kodi logins into different Sync Groups.
 However, you can only sync each instance of the add-on to a single Sync Group.

-Depending on the situation files will update uploaded or download.
-The following table describes what happens in what scenario:
+Depending on the situation, add-on settings will either be uploaded or downloaded.
+The following table describes what will happen with the add-on settings in what scenario:

 Let’s look into some examples:

-- A file exists both locally as remote.
-This will lead to Sync most recent, or if no changes then don’t sync and thus the add-on will check what he most recent version.
-If the local one is newer, it will be upload.
-If the remote version is newer, that version will be downloaded.
+- Settings exists both locally as remote.
+This will lead to Sync most recent, or if no changes then don’t sync and thus the add-on will check what the most recent set of settings are.
+If the local ones are newer, they will be uploaded.
+If the remote settings are newer, those settings will be downloaded.
 If they did not change, nothing will happen.

 - What if I add a new add-on locally?
 The settings for that add-on are Added locally an Non-Existing remotely: so they will be uploaded.